The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: Appendix

 \subsection{Data Processing}

-We obtain data from LOBSTER in the form of order book and message book files.
-These files are jointly processed to obtain the desired order book features: raw order books, order flow and volumes.
-The data is treated in the following way: \begin{enumerate} \item order book states with crossed quotes are removed; \item states in the order book are time-stamped to nanosecond precision, with states occurring at the same time collapsed onto the last state (e.g. an aggressive order executing against multiple resting limit orders); \item the first and last 10 minutes of market activity are dropped; \item the smoothed returns at the requested horizons -- as defined in Section \ref{sec:return_def} -- are computed and matched to the corresponding features. \end{enumerate}
+From LOBSTER \citep{lobster} we obtain the order book and message files introduced in Section \ref{sec:dataset_LOBSTER}.
+These files are jointly processed to obtain the desired order book features, i.e.\ raw order books, order flow and volumes, and responses as described in Section \ref{sec:dataset_processed}.
+Before extracting the feature-response pairs the data is treated in the following way: \begin{enumerate} \item order book states with crossed quotes are removed; \item states occurring at the same time stamp (at nanosecond precision) are collapsed onto the last state, e.g.\ an aggressive order executing against multiple resting limit orders; \item the first and last 10 minutes of market activity are dropped; \item the smoothed returns at the requested horizons -- as defined in Section \ref{sec:responses} -- are computed and matched to the corresponding features. \end{enumerate}

-The data provided by LOBSTER is easily accessible and does not exhibit significant corruption.
-The only data inconsistencies we found were on 2019-11-05 for the WBA ticker after a trading halt occurring between 48770.233001415 and 49070.2335639 seconds from midnight.
+The data provided by LOBSTER is easily accessible and does not exhibit significant anomalies.
+The only data inconsistencies we found were on 2019-11-05 for the WBA ticker after the trading halt occurring between 13:32:50.233001415 and 13:37:50.2335639.